 - Dandelion: Dandelion is a diuretic that may help cleanse the liver.
 This in turn could help your body flush out excess hormones that may be causing the cysts.

 - Wild yam: Wild yam contains chemicals that mimic or can be turned into hormones such as estrogen.
 If a hormonal imbalance is causing the cysts, applying a cream made from Wild Yams may help to correct the balance.

-- Bee pollen: Bee pollen is another Ayurvedic remedy that is used in supporting a woman's reproductive health.
+- Bee pollen: Bee pollen is used in supporting a woman's reproductive health.
 It may help to guard against some causes of ovarian cysts.